shopwareArchive/AppTemplate-old/README.md

 <webhook name="appLifecycleDeleted" url="https://your-shop-url/applifecycle/deleted" event="app.deleted"/>
 ```

-The `app_activated` event gets triggered each time your app gets installed or activated.
+The `app.activated` event gets triggered each time your app gets installed or activated.
 At this point you can start the communication with the shop.
 The webhook could look like this:
 ```xml
 <webhook name="appLifecycleActivated" url="https://your-shop-url/applifecycle/activated" event="app.activated"/>
 ```

-The `app_deactivated` event gets triggered each time your app gets deactivated.
+The `app.deactivated` event gets triggered each time your app gets deactivated.
 At this point you should stop the communication with the shop.
 The webhook could look like this: